Getting Started with Development for Azure Cache

-The topics in this section cover general development guidance for Windows Azure Caching.
+The topics in this section cover general development guidance for Microsoft Azure Cache.

 There are a few basic steps to begin using caching in your application.